Simply LaKita

 The provided nutritional information is an estimate per serving.
 Accuracy is not guaranteed.

-Keyword best hamburger recipe, hamburger recipe, old fashioned hamburger recipe
+Keyword best burger recipe, best hamburger recipe, best homemade hamburger recipe, grandma's old fashioned hamburger recipe, hamburger recipes, old fashioned hamburger recipe

 Tried This Recipe?Leave a comment below or tag @simplylakita on social!